brown-ccv/mmp-next/src/content/publications/article-2019_donato-katharine-m-erin-r-hamilton-and-anthony-bernard-sasges.md

 ---
 classification: Article
-author: Donato, Katharine M., Erin R. Hamilton and Anthony Bernard-Sasges
+author: "Durand, Jorge and Douglas S. Massey.\t"
 pubDate: "2019"
-citation: >
-  Donato, Katharine M., Erin R. Hamilton and Anthony Bernard-Sasges	"Gender and Health in Mexico: Differences Between Returned Migrants and Non-Migrants" The ANNALS of the American Academy of Political and Social Science, July 2019 684:
+citation: 'Durand, Jorge and Douglas S. Massey.
+"Debacles on the Border: Five Decates of Fact-Free" The ANNALS of the American Academy of Political and Social Science, July 2019 684: 6-20, doi:'
-  165-187, doi:
 ---